InceptionCode/zelda-game2.0/README.md

 ## Development

 Master will have the latest stable release.
 All development will be on a feature branch ex: feature-xxx.
 Once tested the branch wil be squashed merged into master.
+Old files will be anything ending in jsx (xxx.jsx) meaning I have not updated these files based the previous game implementation.
+Each feature will container small to large portion of migrating old game content to new game content.

+## App Structure

+- src/ <- where the app lives
+  - components/ <- All seprated logic, local state and functionality will be in its own component.
+  - images
+  - root/ <- The root of the application including the store and provider used to pass state down to all components.
+  - sass/ <- All styling
+  - services/ <- Helper classes dedicated to one task, or component
+  - stores/ <- All reducers/ stores used to hold global state and actions involved for each state.
+  - testHelpers/
+  - utils/ All helper/utility functions to aid in small task or code manipulation.
+  - index.js <- file the renders "root" (provider/app) to the DOM/

 (Additional README changes will be made later...)